Skip To Main Content

 We ask parents to think carefully before restricting this information.
 Unfortunately, by restricting your child’s directory information for school publications, your student’s name and photo cannot be included in student annuals and yearbooks.
 He or she will not be able to be part of classroom, team or club photos which are intended to be published in yearbooks.

-And, if you say “no” to providing contact information to outside organizations, your child’s name, address and phone number/s will not be provided to non-district organizations, including: graduation supplies companies; colleges; or military recruiters; and, after graduation, school reunion committees.
+And, if you say “no” to providing contact information to outside organizations, your child’s name, address and phone number/s will not be provided to non-district organizations, including: graduation supplies companies; or colleges; and, after graduation, school reunion committees.
 Publishing photos of your child in district publications and websites, or in the news media, is one of things you can restrict, if you wish.

 You can find the FERPA form to the right on this webpage, or please contact your school office manager.